Assinaclub/docs/en-us/payment_test_cards.md

 # Simulation Cards <!-- {docsify-ignore-all} -->

 !> The cards entered here are valid but not genuine, and are intended for testing purposes only.
-For these cards to work as expected you need to have a SIMULATED method configured in your iPag account!
+For these cards to work as expected you need to have a SIMULATED method configured in your Plus Commerce account!

 !> Payment Methods must be used ONLY in **Sandbox** environment.
 This may prevent you from launching your application with an invalid Payment Method.

-> If you don't have a Simulated Payment Method configured in your iPag Account yet, <a href="#">Click Here</a>.
+> If you don't have a Simulated Payment Method configured in your Plus Commerce Account yet, send an email to: sac@pluscommerce.com.br

 ## Test Cards